Legal and data protection research writer at TermsFeed.

 This clause can get very long if your delivery process is complicated, such as with international shipping and a variety of different options, from overnight and expedited, and so on.
 Here's an example:

 Don't forget to retain the right to flexibility on this, especially since you can't control shipping times once the item has left your hands.
 Here's how this can look:

 Terminating the Agreement Between You and the User

-If you sell services or goods that aren't limited by location, you should include a clause that states which geographic authority governs your Terms and Conditions agreement agreement.
+If you sell services or goods that aren't limited by location, you should include a governing law clause that states which geographic authority governs your Terms and Conditions agreement.

 For instance, you may sell goods all over the United States, but your company is based in a specific state.
 It's likely that you'd want your Terms and Conditions agreement to be governed by that state's legal system.

 Here's a governing law clause: